-The art history major—Course requirements: Group I (core departmental requirements) AHIS 101, 102, and AHIS 301; a 300 level writing intensive seminar beyond AHIS 301; one course in a non-Western field; plus seven further courses in art history.
-These must be distributed in three groups as follows: 3 courses in Group II (Classical-1800), including the Western classical/medieval period, the Renaissance, 17th-century Europe, and 18th-century Europe; 2 courses in Group III (1800-present), including 19th-20th-21st century Europe and America; and 2 courses in Group IV (Electives), including additional art history courses, studio arts, architectural drawing, and study abroad courses in art history not approved for specific distribution credit in the major. .
+Core courses: AHIS 101, 102, and AHIS 301; two 300-level writing intensive seminars beyond AHIS 301; one course in a non-Western field; plus six further courses in art history.
+These must be distributed in three groups as follows: 3 courses in Group II (Classical-1800), including the Western classical/medieval period, the Renaissance, 17th-century Europe, and 18th-century Europe; 2 courses in Group III (1800-present), including 19th-20th-21st century Europe and America; and 1 course in Group IV (Electives).

-All students must complete a 300-level seminar beyond AHIS 301.
+All students must complete two 300-level seminars beyond AHIS 301.
 AHIS 101 and 102 or a relevant introductory 200-level course are a prerequisite for many upper-level seminars.
 The Writing Intensive Part II requirement is fulfilled by AHIS 301.